 Maple Wood | Uses, Color, Advantages, and Disadvantages

-There are approximately 132 species of maple trees and scrub(some scrub are less than 10m tall ), most of which are native to Asia, the rest of the species belong to Europe, northern Africa, and North America.
+There are approximately 132 species of maple trees and scrub(some scrub are less than 10m tall ), most native to Asia.
+The remaining species belong to Europe, northern Africa, and North America.

-The physical properties of each maple species differ from each other.
-Such as hardness, stability, and price.
-We can easily identify them by color and grain pattern.
+The physical properties of each maple species differ, such as hardness, stability, and price.
+We can quickly identify them by color and grain pattern.

 Maple is a small to medium-sized tree.
-Some species of Maple are famous for lumber while some are known as shady trees.
-Maple trees can have a rounded or oval-shaped crown.
+Some species of Maple are famous for lumber, while some are known as shady trees.
+Maple trees can have rounded or oval-shaped crowns.

 #Maple Wood